josiegerer/awt-pj-ws2425-analytics-dashboard-1/README.md

 ### **Frontend Testing**

-For frontend testing, make sure that the user interface (UI) elements load properly and that interactions between the LTI tool and the Moodle instance are working as expected.
+For frontend testing, ensure that the user interface (UI) elements load properly and that interactions between the LTI tool and the Moodle instance are working as expected.
 Specifically, check the following:

 - The LTI tool should launch correctly when accessed from within a Moodle course.
 - Users should be correctly redirected to the appropriate dashboard.
 - Course and user data should display in the dashboard if configured to do so.

-This will ensure that the integration works seamlessly for users and administrators alike.